iremportakal/rigid_toric_bipartite_graphs/README.md

 # rigid_toric_bipartite_graphs
-Polymake and Singular scripts for investigating the rigidity of toric varieties using the tools mentioned in the authours paper [On the classification of rigid toric varieties arising from bipartite graphs](https://arxiv.org/abs/1905.02445).
+Polymake and Singular scripts for investigating the rigidity of toric varieties using the tools mentioned in the authours paper [On rigidity of toric varieties arising from bipartite graphs](Journal of Algebra Volume 569, 1 March 2021, Pages 784-822).

 ## Content: